Knowing what’s in the air is a vital step in reducing personal exposure to air pollution.

 The main industrial pollutants that personal monitors can detect are nitrogen dioxide, PM₂.₅ particulates, VOCs (Volatile Organic Compounds) and ozone.
 For indoor environments, especially enclosed workplaces, a carbon dioxide sensor is especially valuable, and in residential locations a carbon monoxide monitor can save lives.

-The only personal air monitor that we currently recommend is the uHoo Air Quality Monitor.
-Detecting more pollutants than any other personal monitor and displaying the results either on your phone or computer we believe the uHoo will allow you to improve the air quality around you and, importantly, help you keep it that way.
+The only personal air monitors that we currently recommend are the uHoo Air Quality Monitor and the Flow.
+The uHoo detects more pollutants than any other personal monitor and displays the results either on your phone or computer, allowing you to improve the air quality around you and, importantly, help you keep it that way.

 uHoo can be used as a stand-alone unit or in groups to monitor whole buildings or multiple locations.
 Plain Air is proud to be an authorised distributor.